 Wage attachment in Massachusetts is one mechanism by which a creditor can enforce its judgment.
 In Massachusetts, unlike other jurisdictions, it is an absolute prerequisite that a creditor by a judgment creditor and not merely a non-judgment creditor before that creditor can attach a debtor's wages.
 Wage attachment in Massachusetts is subject to the provisions of G.L.c.246, section 28.
 In Massachusetts, the term of art is "wage attachment" and not "wage garnishment" which is the term used in other jurisdictions and by the federal government.
-Here is what you need to know to successfully enforce your judgment in Massachusetts:
+The following is a list of things you need to know to successfully enforce your judgment in Massachusetts:

 1. You need judgment and then a court order to attach a debtor's wages without any exception.
 On many occasions, I have been asked by clients if I can they can attach a debtor's wages during the prejudgment phase of a case.
 My answer is always no. Massachusetts creates this hurdle for a creditor as a way to protect working individuals from wrongful or excessive wage attachments.

 3. Are there other exemptions to the wage attachment statute?
 Yes, there are.
 Benefits coming from fraternal societies, disability benefits up to $400.00 per week, group life insurance, group annuity policy benefits, life insurance policies whose terms prohibit the proceeds to be used to pay creditors and life insurance policies where the beneficiary is any married woman.
 On this last exemption, it is interesting to note that the insured female does not have to be the insured's spouse.

 4. One area where a creditor may get around the various exemptions is if the debtor is getting money from non-wage, non-salaried sources of income.
 The statute only deals with earned wages through salaried employment and does not reach a situation where the debtor has income drawn from non-wage or nonsalaried sources ( i.e.independent consulting fees).